InbaKrish/inbaKrish_Blog/content/posts/Obsidian to Github page - Automated Blog pipeline.md

 > **Obsidian** is, hands down, the best note-taking application for developers.
 If you haven't tried it yet, do yourself a favor—[download Obsidian now](https://obsidian.md/)!

 With Obsidian, all aspects of the blogging process come together seamlessly.
-You can ideate, organize notes, draft posts, and even template your blog—all within a single, powerful tool.
-And with its support for **Markdown**, writing and formatting your posts becomes a breeze.
+You can ideate, organize notes, draft posts, and even template your blog—all within a single, powerful tool and with its support for **Markdown**, writing and formatting your posts becomes a breeze.

 For blog contents add some front matter/properties like title, data, and tags (based on Hugo themes they support variety of options).
 ```md